PURCHASE COLLEGE CATALOG 2016–18

 - The educational institution in which the student was most recently enrolled

-Any FERPA policy updates during 2013–2015 will be made available on the Office of the Registrar’s site at www.purchase.edu/Departments/Registrar/ferpafullpolicy.aspx.
+Any FERPA policy updates during 2016–2018 will be available on the Office of the Registrar’s site at www.purchase.edu/departments/registrar/FamilyEducationalRightsAndPrivacyAct.aspx.